GTHC/web/README.md

 ### Local Software Versioning
 It is required that your system is running `Rails 5.0+` for the local development to function properly.
 It is recommended to use the most recent version of Node, but anything above `Node 8.x` shall work.

+## Configuration
+__Important:__ There are private environment variables needed for certain aspects of the application.
+Therefore, it will be required that you have a `.env` file in the root of your project __before__ running anything.
+Please contact the project leaders (Aman or Anesu) for this information. __Finally, the .env file should not be pushed to github under no circumstances!__